Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Table of notations

 \addtocontents{toc}{ } \textbf{Acknowledgements} We are grateful to E. Baake for many interesting discussions.
+We also thank Sebastian Hummel and two anonymous referees for their valuable suggestions to improve the manuscript.
 F. Cordero received financial support from Deutsche Forschungsgemeinschaft~(CRC 1283 ``Taming Uncertainty'', Project~C1).
+This paper is supported by NSFC grant No. 11688101.
 Gr\'egoire V\'echambre acknowledges the support from Deutsche Forschungsgemeinschaft~(CRC 1283 ``Taming Uncertainty'', Project~C1) for his visit to Bielefeld University in January 2018.
 Fernando Cordero acknowledges the support of NYU-ECNU Institute of Mathematical Sciences at NYU Shanghai for his visit to NYU Shanghai in July 2018.

 \addtocontents{toc}{ }